Avalanche Press Homepage Avalanche Press Online Store

 Austrian Airships

-It would not be an 119694_avalanche Press product if it lacked appropriate Imperial and Royal content.
+It would not be an Avalanche Press product if it lacked appropriate Imperial and Royal content.
 The Austro-Hungarian Air Service gets all of its major operational airships, from the small M.I and M.III through Trieste (the captured Italian Citta de Jesi) to the pair of German L.20-class ships the Austrians tried to purchase in 1917.
 There were a few others that we left out as they did not see much if any active service, but we always have Daily Content to remedy this oversight.

 French Airship